derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/README.md

 ### **Step 1**: Acquire an Oracle Cloud Trial or Workshop Account

 <span class="gh-pages-note">
-The Lab documentation is **best viewed** by using the Workshop's <a href="https://oracle.github.io/learning-library/workshops/container-native-development-with-oke/">GitHub Pages site</a>
+  The Lab documentation is <b>best viewed</b> by using the Workshop's <a href="https://oracle.github.io/learning-library/workshops/container-native-development-with-oke/">GitHub Pages site</a>
 </span>

 - Bookmark this page for future reference.